Annual Awards: Waterfront Projects

 Waterfront Project Entry Guidelines

-NOTE: We recommend it may be helpful to go on the Center’s website and take a look at previous winners found on the awards page as well as the interactive database.
+NOTE: We recommend entrants go on the Center’s website and take a look at previous winners found on the awards page as well as the interactive database.

 There are nine project types so that undertakings of a like nature are initially judged against each other.
 Projects may be from any time period, current or historic; submittals of classic projects like the San Antonio Riverwalk are encouraged.
 If new work, the project must be substantially built.
 The examples given below are meant to be suggestive only and do not restrict entries to the listed types of projects.